-What is a CDN?
+What Is a CDN?

-Over time, websites became more dynamic and the web shifted to the cloud.
-But as mobile consumption increases the websites are motivated to drive for speed and extensive use of CDNs.
-Therefore the digital economy requires great web performance and CDNs are a critical part of this.
+Over time, websites became more dynamic, and the web shifted to the cloud.
+But as mobile consumption increases, the websites are motivated to drive for speed and extensive use of CDNs.
+Therefore the digital economy requires great web performance, and CDNs are a critical part of this.

-CDN can also improve the security, as CDNs aim for improved security with DDoS protection and other security features.
+CDN can also improve security, as CDNs aim for improved security with DDoS protection and other security features.

 CDN servers can be defined as edge servers.
 An edge server is a computer that exists at the logical extreme or “edge” of a network.
 The primary purpose of a CDN edge server is to store the content as close as possible to a user, thereby reducing latency and improving page load times.